What is the Traveling Salesman Problem (TSP)? (2024)

 Challenges Faced by Traveling Salesmen

-Consider this: If you have a total of 100 customer addresses and there are eight salespeople in your team, there could be more than a million possible route combinations.
+With 100 customer addresses and eight salespeople, there could be more than a million possible route combinations.
+Evaluating each manually would take an impractical amount of time.

-Route optimization is all about finding the fastest, shortest, and most fuel-efficient route for a set of stops.
+Route optimization is all about finding the most efficient route for a set of stops.
+Modern algorithms and tools help solve these problems more effectively than traditional methods like pen and paper or simple GPS apps.

 ALSO READ: What is Route Optimization?